 In preparing for an SPM placement, students should plan to complete those required courses that will provide a foundation for their supervised practice of ministry.
 An SPM placement assumes completion of all 100-level (junior) required courses.
 Upon entering the second (middler) year, students should consider required courses that will further support their particular SPM placement.
-This preparation can be discussed with the associate dean for ministerial formation and advanced studies.
+This preparation can be discussed with the associate dean.